 Rachel Bovill was born in 1852 in Clapham, Surrey, daughter of Lavinia Ann L’Anson and William John Bovill – a celebrated Barrister from Middle Temple.
 Rachel married Dr Frederick Martin Godde-Smith (1857-1900) in 1881, and moved to her husband’s house in Clown Derbyshire, where he worked as a GP.
 Her husband had repeated bouts of flu and depression.
 He used laudanum (a tincture of opium) as a treatment for his chest.
 Reading between the lines of her account, it sounds as though Frederick Godde-Smith was a morphia addict, which was a common problem with doctors at the time.
 He died of an overdose in May 1900.
 She described dealing with the legal and financial side of his estate and winding up his practice but as soon as she had leisure to think, she was ‘overwhelmed by the tragedy of it all and suffered from a nervous breakdown’.

 She was then aged 48, and childless.
 Her family was of little help in her grief since she went from her mother’s house to her married sister who then sent her away to the sea side at St Annes where she was lodged with a nurse.
 Her mental state deteriorated here, she felt she was being blamed for her husband’s death and she blamed herself.
 She agreed to try a ‘nerve rest cure’.
 Her brother fetched her back from St Annes, and admitted her as a voluntary paying patient at Cheadle Royal Asylum in August 1900.
 She was then committed formally as insane with the papers being signed by her younger sister Edith who never once visited her.
 Rachel thought that Edith would have been coerced into signing by her brothers.
-She was also made a Ward of Chancery without her knowledge so that her estate was managed by the Courts.
+(Interestingly, in 1903 Rachel and Edith inherited a house together from their friend, Mrs Alexandra Orr who has her own Wikipedia page and was quite a celebrity of the time).
+Rachel was also made a Ward of Chancery without her knowledge so that her estate was managed by the Courts.

 Her family moved her to four further asylums, from Lancashire, to Burley in Wharfedale and to the Isle of Wight.
 She wrote many letters in an attempt to obtain her freedom.
 Indeed, Lomax thought that the reason she was kept in asylums for 12 years is because she kept writing to complain to the Lord Chancellor so that she was viewed as a persistent nuisance.
 Eventually, she was able to arrange an assessment by the prominent alienists, Dr George Savage and Dr Percy Smith who certified her sane and she was released in 1912.
 However, her estate remained under the control of the Master in Lunacy, and the authorities refused to return it unless she agreed to sign a paper accepting that she had been insane.